-- Those who want to enhance their quantitative background in marketing - Those who are contemplating a master's degree, such as the MSBA, but do not have the time/resources at the moment to undertake the degree program. - · Those who are in analytical positions and need foundational knowledge in the area.
+- Those who want to enhance their quantitative background in marketing. - Those who are contemplating a master's degree, such as the MS in Marketing Analytics and Strategy (MSMAS), but do not have the time/ resources at the moment to undertake the degree program.

+Those who are in analytical positions and need foundational knowledge in the area.

-The program consists of the following four course choices:
+The program consists of the following: